 After a few weeks following mostly paved roads in Chile and Argentina, we were definitely ready for some new off-road bikepacking adventures.
 The monkey puzzle trail from bikepacking.com looked like the perfect route for us to discover the beautiful Auracaniá region in Chile.
 Araucania is home to Mapuche culture and the remarkable monkey puzzle trees.
 The monkey puzzle tree is the national tree of Chile and often described as a ‘living fossil’.
 Add to this an impressive Lonquimay volcano towering at the horizon and crystal clear streams running through the valley, this area is a hidden paradise.
 It has been one of our favorites rides in South America.

 With already one year on the road, a lot of people asked us, ‘Where are you heading to?’
 And we could always reply: ‘We are on our way to Patagonia!’
-But getting closer and closer, we started to wonder, where does Patagonia actually start?
-After reading some blogs and inspecting some maps, we made our own definition where Patagonia would start: once it is green, there is an abundance of rivers and lakes and it is simply really beautiful, we are in Patagonia.
-And so we arrived in Ralco, a small village and the start of the monkey puzzle trail.
+But getting closer and closer, we started to wonder, where does the region Patagonia actually start?
+It is still not clear to us where the region of Patagonia officially ends and begins.
+But we came to our definition that once the landscape is green, there is an abundance of rivers and lakes and it is simply really beautiful, we arrived in Patagonia.
+And so we arrived in Ralco, a small village, and the start of bikepacking route: the monkey puzzle trail.
 It was green, with crystal clear blue rivers running through the valley, trees everywhere and the views breathtakingly beautiful.
-We knew, our Patagonia adventure starts here.
+We knew, our Patagonia adventure starts here!

 Monkey puzzle trail

 On Christmas Day we left for the monkey puzzle trail bikepacking route.
 We cruised along the shores of a reservoir lake and the river to the next small village Chenqueco.
 That evening, we found a beautiful spot to pitch the tent and watch the sun goes down.

 Hike-a-bike on the monkey puzzle trail